10 Best Non-Lethal Self Defense Weapons

 In most cases of self-defense, lethal force will not be necessary or legal.
 Typically, arguments escalate, emotions run high, and individuals attack because they feel threatened or disrespected.
 In these situations, where an imminent threat to life is neither intended nor perceived, it would serve to have self-defense weapons that are practical, easy to use, and non-lethal.
 The following 10 items are, in my opinion, the best non-lethal self-defense weapons available.

 Second to Tasers, I recommend pepper spray.
-That’s because the best pepper spray is also simple to use, can be used at a distance, easy to carry, and is legal in all 50 states.
-The only detriment is that it relies mostly on pain, as it does not incapacitate individuals by attacking any sort of physiological structure like the Taser does.
+That’s because the best pepper spray is also simple to use, can be used at a distance, is easy to carry, and is legal in all 50 states.
+The only detriment is that it relies mostly on pain, as it does not incapacitate individuals by attacking any sort of physiological structure as the Taser does.
 That being said, pepper spray can inflame the area around the eyes when used appropriately and therefore make it much harder for the attacker to see and carry out an attack.
 Learn more about pepper spray in our Ultimate Guide To Pepper Spray.

 A strong, metal flashlight can also be used as a great self-defense weapon.
 Similar to the baton, when used to strike the collar bone, arms, or legs of an attacker, a flashlight is certainly a non-lethal form of self-defense.
 When striking the face or head, on the other hand, using a metal clubbing tool such as a flashlight might be considered lethal force, depending on the nature of the attack.
 Of course, flashlights are legal to carry everywhere and are generally a great device; but make sure you know the law and understand when it is legal to strike the face versus the body with a flashlight or any clubbing weapon.